SesameSesame

 Agent Models API

-Agent model lists (which models are available for each agent) are fetched from a centralized public API at api.sesame.works/models.
+Agent model lists (which models are available for each agent) are fetched from a centralized public API at api.sesame.works.
 This allows model lists to be updated without releasing a new version of Sesame.
+The frontend fetches through the Sesame server's proxy endpoints rather than contacting api.sesame.works directly.

 How It Works

-1. The useAgentModels hook fetches models from api.sesame.works/models via TanStack Query
+1. The useAgentModels hook fetches models from /api/external/models (a server-side proxy) via TanStack Query

 API Response Format